bplpriya/Braille-Pipeline/README.md

-# 🧠 Braille ETL Pipeline – Flickdone Assessment
+# 🧠 Braille ETL Pipeline

-This project simulates a core part of Flickdone’s AI data preparation workflow: **converting unstructured scanned documents into a structured parallel corpus for Braille translation**.
+This project simulates AI data preparation workflow: **converting unstructured scanned documents into a structured parallel corpus for Braille translation**.
 It supports **multi-language OCR (e.g., English and Korean)** and uses **Liblouis** to generate Braille equivalents.

 ---